zahydo/adkt-docs/index.md

 ## What's ADKT?

-ADKT is a web platform that allows the registration and traceability of the reasons behind architectural design decisions and the artifacts involved in them.
-The main goal of ADKT is to provide a standardized way of receiving architecture design decisions from different knowledge sources.
+**ADKT** is a web platform that allows the registration and traceability of the reasons behind architectural design decisions and the artifacts involved in them.
+The main goal of **ADKT** is to provide a standardized way of receiving architecture design decisions from different knowledge sources.

-ADKT is composed by 2 components:
+**ADKT** is composed by 2 components:

-API: To manage design decision from anywhere through an API KEY
+**API**: To manage design decision from anywhere through an API KEY

-UI: Graphical dashboard where decision management can be done manually.
+**UI**: Graphical dashboard where decision management can be done manually.